gdsbook/book/notebooks/09_spatial_inequality.md

 ## Data: US State Per-Capita Income 1969-2017

-We focus on the case of the United States over the period  1969-2017.
+For this chapter, we focus on the case of the United States from 1969 to 2017.
+Specifically, we will analyze median incomes at the county level, examining the trends both in terms of how individual counties, states, or regions get richer or poorer, as well as how the overall distribution of income moves, skews, or spreads out.

 <!-- #endregion -->